nledford/Pi-Hole-VPS-Tutorial/README.md

 ### Disable `systemd-resolved`

 If you are using Ubuntu 18.04 or greater, you will need to disable `systemd-resolved` before installing any software, specifically Pi-Hole.
+After disabling the service, we'll add our own `resolv.conf` configuration file.

 Run the following commands to disable `systemd-resolved`: